apache/sling-whiteboard/content-package-2-feature-model/README.md

 ### Supported configurations

-All generally adopted OSGi configuration formats are supported:
+All OSGi configuration formats are supported:

  * _Property_ files, which extensions are `.properties` or `.cfg`, see the related [documentation](https://sling.apache.org/documentation/bundles/configuration-installer-factory.html#property-files-cfg);
  * Configuration Files, which extension is `.config`, see the related [documentation](https://sling.apache.org/documentation/bundles/configuration-installer-factory.html#configuration-files-config);
  * JSON format, which extension is `.cfg.json`, see the related [documentation](https://blog.osgi.org/2018/06/osgi-r7-highlights-configuration-admin.html)
  * `sling:OsgiConfig` content nodes, typically `.xml` files.

+During the conversion process, all these formats will be parsed and then added in the `configuration` section of the _Sling Feature Model_ file.

 ### Run Modes